Find answers to your questions about living in student housing

 Maximum length of residence is 5 years, with the possibility of up to 1 year extension in the event of a delayed course of study.

 The rental agreement has a duration of up to 1 year, and normally follow the academic year, from 01.08 - 31.07.
-If the resident fulfills our contract terms, it is possible to apply for a new contract at the same housing.
-Samskipnaden notifies on contract expiration.
-The student can then apply for a new contract.
-Basically, it is possible to keep the same housing throughout the course of study, provided that the application is approved.
+If the resident fulfills our contract terms, it is possible to keep the same housing throughout the course of study, provided that the application is approved.

 Our ordinary contracts expire at the end of the semester.
 Either 31.
 July or 31.
 December.

 It is normally possible to extend the contract in the same residence.
-We send out a notice about the expiration date, and you can apply for a new contract.
+We send out a notice about your contract.